Consolidate Qualifying Bills Into One Lower Monthly Payment

-For Arkansas residents who are going through a financial hardship and searching for debt relief options to keep from sliding deeper into debt, there are a several debt relief programs to consider, besides personal bankruptcy.
-It's a fact of life that many residents of Arkansas find themselves in over their heads and need assistance to help with managing, reducing or paying off debts from credit cards and unsecured debts like utilities, department store charges, or medical bills.
-The good news is, there are debt relief options or "solutions" that may allow you to lower your payments, reduce debts, save money, and get out of debt at an accelerated pace.
-Debt consolidation, debt management via credit counseling, and debt settlement are some of the typical debt relief options.
+Many residents who are experiencing tough financial times and searching for debt relief options are considering a wide variety of debt relief programs, in addition to personal bankruptcy.
+Like so many others across the country, many residents of Arkansas find themselves in over their heads and need assistance to help with managing, reducing or paying off debts from credit cards and unsecured debts like utilities, department store charges, or medical bills.
+Luckily, there are debt relief options or "solutions" that may allow you to lower your payments, reduce debts, save money, and get out of debt at an accelerated pace.
+These debt relief options typically include debt consolidation, debt management via credit counseling, debt resolution, or even bankruptcy.

-The silver lining is, when new credit card charges stop piling up, and consumers begin to pay down debts monthly on a set schedule, and at lower interest rates, the debt resolution process and paying off the principal amount of debt becomes predictable – and even exciting for consumers who are used to spiraling debt being a part of life.
-While debt management plans do not make debts magically go away, they can be very effective and save a substantial amount of money if followed faithfully.
-In general, DMPs are an honorable way for consumers to live up to their financial obligations as promised and get out of debt on a more foreseeable path.
+The good news is, when consumers stop racking up new credit card charges and begin to pay down debts month after month on a set schedule, and at lower interest rates, the process of debt resolution and paying off the principal amount of debt becomes predictable – and even exciting for consumers who are used to spiraling debt being a sad fact of life!
+Debt management plans can be very effective and save a substantial amount of money if followed faithfully.
+Although they do not make debts magically go away, they are an honorable way for consumers to get out of debt on a predictable path and live up to their financial obligations as promised.

 If you are considering debt consolidation or a debt management plan coordinated with the help of a credit or debt relief counselor, take a moment to find out how debt plans may be able to help you resolve debts faster.
 Get your free debt relief evaluation and savings estimate.

-Keep in mind, however, that debt settlement is a form of debt relief that also has its drawbacks, even though there is the opportunity to save quite a bit of money.
-For example, when you enroll in a debt settlement program, your credit score will typically be impacted negatively because when you settle your debts, it usually involves "falling behind" on your monthly credit card payments in order to redirect the funds to build up a settlement offer for a creditor.
+Although the opportunity to save a substantial amount of money with debt resolution, it's important to remember that there can also be drawbacks to this form of debt relief.
+It's common for your credit score to be impacted negatively because when you when you enroll in a debt resolution program and resolve your debts, it usually involves "falling behind" on your monthly credit card payments in order to redirect the funds to build up a resolution offer for a creditor.
 In addition, as you fall behind in making payments, creditors may threaten, or take, legal action as you are not living up to the terms of your credit card agreements.
-Finally, know that the money saved through debt settlement, which is often a substantial amount, is subject to federal taxes.
+Finally, it is important to understand that while debt resolution has become increasingly popular because it can help consumers save a substantial amount of money, the money saved through debt resolution is subject to federal taxes.

 If you are struggling with credit cards and in need of debt relief, find out how structured debt relief plans could help you save money and resolve debts faster.
 Get your free debt relief evaluation and savings estimate.

-Why might credit card companies want to settle with consumers for less than the full amount owed?
-For consumers who fall behind in payments by 90 to 120 days or more, credit card companies may often "sell off" what is considered "bad debt" to a third party collector for as little as 10 cents on the dollar, so it is not surprising that creditors may be willing to accept a reasonable settlement offer from consumers rather than get little or nothing if the debt is "sold off" or the consumer is going through such a financial hardship that they file for personal bankruptcy.
-On the bright side, even though debt settlement will have a negative impact on credit, it is not as serious does not last as long as personal bankruptcy.
+You might be wondering why credit card companies would be willing to resolve debt with consumers for less than the full amount owed.
+For consumers who fall behind in payments by 90 to 120 days or more, credit card companies may often "sell off" what is considered "bad debt" to a third party collector for as little as 10 cents on the dollar, so it is not surprising that creditors may be willing to accept a reasonable resolution offer from consumers rather than get little or nothing if the debt is "sold off" or the consumer is going through such a financial hardship that they file for personal bankruptcy.
+The good news for consumers is that even though debt resolution will typically have a negative impact on credit, it is not as serious or long lasting as a personal bankruptcy.

-If you are in over your head with credit cards or other unsecured debts or going through a financial hardship and need to review your debt relief options, you can request a free debt relief evaluation and savings estimate today.
+If you are struggling with credit cards or other unsecured debts or going through a financial hardship and need to review your debt relief options, you can request a free debt relief evaluation and savings estimate today.

-As you explore debt relief programs, it's worth noting that whether it's debt consolidation coordinated by a credit counselor, or debt settlement using the services of a debt negotiator, they are all designed to help consumers who are experiencing a financial hardship.
-Debt relief programs are not for individuals who are fiscally fit and able but simply want to walk away from debts and ignore the terms of their original cardholder agreements.
-Just as the option of personal bankruptcy was much overused until the "bankruptcy means test" was put into effect to end this practice, there are financially able consumers who would rather take advantage of debt relief programs that are designed to provide a safety net for financially distressed individuals and families.
+It's important to be aware that debt relief programs are all designed to help consumers who are truly experiencing a financial hardship, whether you're seeking debt consolidation coordinated by a credit counselor, or debt resolution using the services of a debt negotiator.
+Debt relief programs are not for individuals who are financially fit and able but simply want to walk away from debts and ignore the terms of their original cardholder agreements.
+Just as the option of personal bankruptcy was overused by some consumers on multiple occasions until the "bankruptcy means test" was put into effect to end this practice – there are financially capable consumers who choose to take advantage of debt relief programs that are designed to provide a lifeline for individuals and families going through a financial hardship.